cetz-package/cetz/draw.typ

   ),)
 }

-// Sets the given position as the origin
+/// Sets the given position as the origin
+///
+/// - origin (position): Position to set as new origin (0, 0, 0)
 #let set-origin(origin) = {
   return ((
     push-transform: ctx => {